CCS-Lab/project_model_based_fmri/design/issue.md

 ## 3. Package name

+model-based MVPA is too long. we need concise and intuitive alias

+## 4. Drawing activation map

+we get repeat N x coefficient from model fitting. coefficient can be readily converted to MNI152 space using ROI masking info.

+as the repeat number is limited, calculating survival rate of each coefficient is not plausible. therefore, here, we are tentatively using **z map** and **t map**.

+**current approach**

+1) z map : calculate z-score using all values in converted MNI152 space coefficients, and average scores along the axis of repeatition.
+2) t map : calculate voxel wise one sample t-score of converted MNI152 space coefficients along the axis of repeatition.

 ## Other

 CJC ) suggests to use 8x8x8 mean pooled data if ROI masking info is not given.